Dwight Twilley

-Dwight Twilley (June 6, 1951 – October 18, 2023) was an American pop/rock singer and songwriter, best known for the top 20 hit singles "I'm on Fire" (1975) and "Girls" (1984).
+Dwight Twilley (June 6, 1951 – October 18, 2023) was an American pop/rock singer and songwriter, most notable for the top 20 hit singles "I'm on Fire" (1975) and "Girls" (1984).
 His music is associated with the power pop style.
 Twilley and Phil Seymour performed as the Dwight Twilley Band through 1978, and Twilley performed as a solo act afterwards.

 His last album, Always, was released in November 2014 through Twilley's own label, Big Oak Records.

 Personal life

 Twilley was born in Tulsa, Oklahoma, United States.
 He attended Edison High School and went to Northeastern Oklahoma A&M College from 1971 to 1973.